-Travel Report: St. Michael’s Chapel & Cemetery, Macau.
+Travel Report: Saint Michael’s Chapel & Cemetery, Macau.

 February 2018.
 “Mate, check out that green church!” exclaimed Wonderboy.
-We were stood at the top of Guia Hill Fortress just across from the lighthouse, peering out over the beautiful landscape of Macau Peninsula.
-Even with all the amazing skyscrapers on offer, it was St. Michael’s Chapel and Cemetery that stood out from the crowd with its seemingly glowing pastel greenness.
+We were standing at the top of Guia Hill Fortress just across from the lighthouse, peering out over the beautiful landscape of Macau Peninsula.
+Even with all the amazing skyscrapers on offer, it was Saint Michael’s Chapel & Cemetery that stood out from the crowd with its seemingly glowing pastel greenness.
 “Let’s go find it!”
 I said.

-February 2018.
-Located near Tap Seac Square on Estrado do cemeterio (Cemetery Road), St. Michael’s Chapel and Cemetery is a real oasis from the surrounding hustle and bustle of downtown Macau.
-When we arrived there were literally no other visitors, just us and a team of dedicated gardeners hosing down the stone paths and sweeping up leaves.
+Located near Tap Seac Square on Estrado do Cemeterio (Cemetery Road), St. Michael’s Chapel and Cemetery is a real oasis from the surrounding hustle and bustle of downtown Macau.
+When we arrived there were literally no other visitors.
+Just us and a team of dedicated gardeners hosing down the stone paths and sweeping up leaves.

-February 2018.
-Built in 1875, St. Michael’s Chapel has just one charming hall with pretty porticoes, white walls, dark brown wooden benches and a stained glass window that filters in multicoloured light.
+Built in 1875, St. Michael’s Chapel is like a charming one room dollhouse.
+Head inside to admire its pretty porticoes, white walls, wooden benches and a stained glass window that filters in multicoloured light.

-February 2018.
-If you’re a weirdo like me and you actually like cemeteries, you could spend a while here checking out all the lavishly decorated headstones and their engravings.
-In fact, St. Michael’s Chapel Cemetery is Macau’s largest catholic graveyard and the oldest in the peninsula to still accept new burials.
+If you’re a weirdo like me and you actually like cemeteries, you could spend a while here checking out all the headstones and their engravings.
+In fact, St. Michael’s is Macau’s largest catholic graveyard and the oldest in the peninsula to still accept new burials.